 • You don’t know where all your photos are and thinking about it hurts your head

-• Alternatively, you do know where they are and thinking about it hurts your head, and feel completely overwhelmed
+• Or, their location is known but thinking about it hurts your head, and makes you feel completely overwhelmed

 • Photo organizing is marked as a ‘to-do’ for someday…but it hasn’t been done yet.
 And as we all know, someday is the day after never

 • All the technology and choices around photo organizing confuse you

-• You don’t know that photo organizers like me exist – and can help!
+• No one told you that professional photo organizers like me exist – and can help!

 I’ve recently read several interesting articles on photo organizing.
 Many of the folks interviewed say the same thing as my clients.

 • They feel overwhelmed by the state of their current digital collection.
 This holds for any inherited photos as well.

 • They are motivated to start.
 But they got sidetracked or lost in the weeds.

 • They are tech-savvy but can’t find the time (and believe me, it always takes longer than you think).

 If you have loose printed photos, use the ABC’s to organize.
 A = A list of photos, your keepers.
 Put these in one pile.
 B = B-roll, these are your alternatives.
 C = Can, as in trash can.
 Yes, you can throw out photos!
 The ones I recommend discarding are any blurry, redundant, or unrecognizable images.
 If there are people in them you don’t know, ask a family member or relative.
 They may want them and will be happy to know you have them.

 • Scan the A + B photos and back them up.
 Get an archival, acid-free storage system for your remaining printed photos.
 You can store them in sections – by date, event, or subject.
 I recommend Archival Methods for a wide array of museum-quality storage options.

 • The digital photo collection requires some hunting and gathering from all your devices.
 Don’t forget your recently digitized print images!